Old Baneshwor, Kathmandu, Nepal

 Key points about NGO registration locations:

 For most local NGOs, the DAO is the primary registration authority.
-However, it’s important to note that after registration with the DAO, NGOs must also affiliate with the Social Welfare Council for additional oversight and coordination.
+However, it’s important to note that after registration with the DAO, NGOs must also affiliate with the Social Welfare Council for additional oversight and coordination to complete ngo registration process in nepal.

 What Laws Govern NGO Registration in Nepal?